agoodloe/LDunnDistributedTM/ContinuousConsistency.md

   deployed because the information was out of date.

-In general, violating strong consistency means the abstraction of a single source of truth is broken.
-This can invalidate clients' mental model of the system, whose behavior may then be hard to predict, and safety requirements may consequently be violated.

-Given all this, it seems wise to always require applications to provide strong consistency.
-However, Theorems CITE and CITE prove there are a variety of conditions where this condition cannot pragmatically be attained, as the condition may place undue burden on a network that cannot supply enough bandwidth, i.e. messages cannot be passed quickly enough, compromising system performance.
+In general, violating strong consistency means the abstraction of a single shared universe is broken.
+In extreme cases, violating consistency can invalidate clients' mental model of the system, make the system's behavior harder to predict, or cause safety requirements to be violated.
+Given this, it seems wise to always build applications that provide strong consistency.
+Unfortuntately, there are a variety of conditions where this condition cannot pragmatically be attained, as the condition may require a level of network throughput that simply cannot be attained.
+When messages cannot be passed quickly enough, agents subject to strong consistency requirements may not be able to make progress.

-What exactly constitutes consistency?
-There are different consistency models, and the most appropriate model for an application depends on the semantics it expects, which must be weighed against other requirements.
-All other things being equal, one wants to have as much consistency as possible.
-Below, we shall see that \textrm{na\"ive}
-notions of system coherence are brittle in the sense that they generally cannot be guaranteed for theoretical and practical reasons;
-that is, unless one is willing to pay with significant performance penalties, including applications that fail to respond to users under some conditions.
 Therefore, real-world applications must tolerate weaker notions of consistency.
 This makes applications more difficult to reason about, as their behavior may depend on uncontrollable factors in the environment.
 As fewer behaviors can be ruled out, it becomes more difficult to ensure the system maintains safety-related invariants.

-The difficulty of enforcing strong consistency is that it requires system nodes to coordinate by exchanging information.
-Absence of a common memory implies that inter-process communication takes place over the network (whereas processes on the same machine have the option to share data by writing it to a common memory location).
-A foundational assumption of distributed systems, and an especially apt one in the context of disaster response scenarios, is that the network is less than perfectly reliable.
-Message delivery is not instantaneous, and delivery times may be unpredictable.
-The network may be allowed to silently drop network packets, reorder them, or deliver them several times.
-In the case of *Byzantine faults* (CITE) the network may even act like a malicious adversary (though we will not consider this scenario in this document).
-Imperfections in communications represent obstructions to system consistency and make it challenging to enforce safety requirements.

-We shall now make this discussion more precise by introducing formal definitions.
+Absence of a common memory implies that inter-agent communication takes place over the network (whereas processes on the same machine have the option to share data by writing it to a memory location they both have access to).
+A foundational assumption is that the network is almost always less than perfectly reliable---this fact can be counted on during emergencies.
+Imperfection means that message delivery is not instantaneous may be unpredictable.
+The network may deliver a packet zero times (i.e. it may silently delete the packet) or multiple times, and furthermore different packets may arrive in any order.[^byzantine] All of these behaviors represent obstructions to consistency and make it challenging to enforce safety requirements.
+We shall now make this discussion more precise.

+[^byzantine]: In the case of *Byzantine faults* (CITE) the network may even act like a malicious adversary, though we will not consider this scenario in this document.

 ## System model